We all know that quality gear can make your life much easier. The best spinning rods for bass are no exception and better your chances of success.

 St Croix Triumph Spinning Rod Review

-In order to maximize strength, weight, while still maintaining sensitivity, the Triumph has been crafted from graphite.
-In addition to the poles durable construction, the rod features a comfortable highly durable cork handle, robust corrosion resistant real seat and high-quality corrosion resistant line guides.
+The Triumph has been crafted from graphite to maximize strength and weight while maintaining sensitivity.
+In addition to the pole’s durable construction, the rod features a comfortable cork handle, a robust corrosion-resistant actual seat, and high-quality corrosion-resistant line guides.

 Overall

-The spinning rod has been designed to comfortably handle lures rated between 0.1 and 1.1 oz.
-I found the rod to be light enough to detect even the smallest of bites, yet at no time did I feel the rod was flimsy and not capable of handling larger fish.
-I especially appreciated the ratio between the handle length and rod length, which provided plenty of leverage as well as a comfortable casting position.
+The spinning rod has been designed to handle lures rated between 0.1 and 1.1 oz comfortably.
+I found the rod light enough to detect even the slightest bites, yet I did not feel it was flimsy or incapable of handling larger fish.
+I especially appreciated the handle-to-rod length ratio, which provided plenty of leverage and a comfortable casting position.

-The line guide positioning ensured the line traveled with very little friction, which allowed for maximum casting distance and accuracy.
-Even after extended use the cork handles remained comfortable and I always felt in control of what the rod was doing.
+The line guide positioning ensured the line traveled with little friction, allowing maximum casting distance and accuracy.
+Even after extended use, the cork handles remained comfortable, and I always felt in control of what the rod was doing.

 What Makes The Triumph A Good Spinning Rod?